parmegv/leap_doc/docs/design/soledad.md

 **Known limitations**

+These are currently known limitations:

-* Currently, the server knows when the contents of a document have changed.
+* The server knows when the contents of a document have changed.
-* Currently, there is no facility for sharing documents among multiple users.
+* There is no facility for sharing documents among multiple users.
+* Soledad is not able to prevent server from withholding new documents or new revisions of a document.
+* Deleted documents are never deleted, just emptied.
+Useful for security reasons, but could lead to DB bloat.

 **Non-goals**